carpentries/workbench-docs/learners/setup.md

   - **Initial setup with docker is very straightfoward but can get complicated depending on your operating system!**
 - Manual local installation (local)
   - Installing all the requirements manually on your local operating system is a longer process, but can be useful if you want to learn how to get an environment set up and will teach you more about the Workbench framework.
-  - **If docker and devcontainers are not suitable for you, installing things manually is completely acceptable!**
+  - **If Docker and devcontainers are not suitable for you, installing things manually is a great option and still relatively quick to do!**
 - GitHub (online)
   - Moving your development completely online by using GitHub's Codespaces or Dev environment is an excellent choice if you have fast internet and are comfortable with this process.
   - **Be advised that this option may incur a cost depending on your GitHub account status!**